COSBlab/EMMIVox/README.md

 Here you can find scripts and tutorials to perform single-structure model and ensemble refinement using cryo-EM maps and the EMMIVox approach introduced in:

-S. Hoff, F. E. Thomasen, K. Lindorff-Larsen, M. Bonomi.
+S. E. Hoff, F. E. Thomasen, K. Lindorff-Larsen, M. Bonomi.
 Accurate model and ensemble refinement using cryo-electron microscopy maps and Bayesian inference. bioRxiv 2023 [doi: 10.1101/2023.10.18.562710](https://www.biorxiv.org/content/10.1101/2023.10.18.562710v1).

 This repository is organized in the following two directories: